Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Numerical Experiments

-For a fair comparison, the averaging scheme has also been applied to AdaBelief, but we have found that it does not improve the performance of AdaBelief.
-Instead, AdaBelief uses a development-based learning rate decay, which decreases the learning rate by a constant factor if the model does not attain a new best value for multiple epochs.
-For ASGD and TH$\varepsilon$O POULA, a constant learning rate is used without a learning rate decay.
-In order to compare with the baseline, we apply gradient clipping of $0.25$ to all optimizers.
-See Appendix E for more information.
+For a fair comparison, the averaging scheme has also been applied to AdaBelief.
+However, it turns out that the averaging scheme does not improve the performance of AdaBelief.
+Instead, AdaBelief uses a development-based learning rate decay, which decreases the learning rate by a constant factor $\delta$ if the model does not attain a new best value for $k$ epochs.
+We search the optimal learning rate schedule among $\delta \in \{0.1, 0.5\}$ and $k \in \{5, 10, 20\}$.
+For ASGD and TheoPouLa, a constant learning rate is used without a learning rate decay.
+Moreover, in order to compare with the baseline, we apply gradient clipping of $0.25$ to all three optimization algorithms.

+We train the AWD LSTM with 1,2 and 3 layers for $750$ epochs with $20$ batch size.
+The details of models can be found in the official implementation of AWD-LSTM \footnote{https://github.com/salesforce/awd-lstm-lm}.
+For NT-ASGD and averaged TheoPouLa, the constant learning rate of $30$ is used for 2 and 3-layer LSTMs.
+For 1-layer LSTMs, we set $\lambda$ to $10$.
+Moreover, we fix the following hyperparameters: $\varepsilon=100$ and $\beta=10^{10}$ across all the experiments.
+For AdaBelief, we used the best hyperparameters reported in \citet{juntang:20}.
+That is, we use $\lambda=0.01$ and $\epsilon=10^{-12}$ for 2 and 3-layer LSTMs, and $\lambda=0.001$ and $\epsilon=10^{-16}$ for 1-layer LSTMs where $\beta_1=0.9$ and $\beta_2=0.999$ are fixed.

-Table~\ref{tab:lstm} shows that TH$\varepsilon$O POULA attains the lower test perplexity against the baselines for AWD-LSTM with one, two and three layers, confirming the superiority of our algorithm.
+The performance of each optimization algorithm is measured by test perplexity (The lower is better).
+Figure~\ref{fig:ptb} displays test perplexity of different algorithms for different AWD-LSTM models on PTB.
+Table~\ref{tab:lstm} shows that TheoPouLa attains the lower test perplexity against the baselines for AWD-LSTM with $1$, $2$, and $3$-layers.
 AdaBelief shows a comparable performance with ASGD for 2-layer and 3-layer models.

-Our experimental results show that TH$\varepsilon$O POULA achieves higher accuracy than AdaBelief (known as the state-of-the-art algorithm for many deep learning tasks) on image classification and language modeling tasks for various deep learning models.
-Furthermore, it is easier to tune parameters of TH$\varepsilon$O POULA since the number of hyperparmeters for TH$\varepsilon$O POULA is less than that of Adam-type optimizers.